krb5/krb5/doc/admin/install_kdc.rst

 .. error::

-           kprop: Server rejected authentication while authenticating
+           kprop: Server rejected authentication (during sendauth
-           to server
+           exchange) while authenticating to server

 Make sure that:

 #.
-The time is syncronized between the master and slave KDCs.
+The time is synchronized between the master and slave KDCs.
 #.
 The master stash file was copied from the master to the expected
    location on the slave.
 #.
 The slave has a keytab file in the default location containing a